-You must inform us of the total amount of any unspent funds that you have not previously reported from any year up to and including the 2022 to 2023 academic year or any funds that are over your current year allocation value.
+You must inform us of the total amount of any unspent funds that you have not previously reported from any year up to and including academic year 2023 to 2024 or any funds that are over your current year allocation value.
 You must report the unspent funding via our customer help centre.
 You must specify the amount of funding and the year or years it relates to.
-You should do this as soon as you are aware; however, you must report it no later than 31 March each year.
+You must do this as soon as you are aware; however, you must report it no later than 31 March each year.
 We will recover all unspent funds.

 16 to 19 Bursary Funds are subject to normal assurance arrangements for 16 to 19 education and training.
 Local authorities are also required, via the local authority section 151 grant return process, to confirm that they have used the funding we have paid to them for the purpose it was intended.
-The Bursary Fund forms parts of this process.
+The bursary fund forms parts of this process.
 Any funding declared by local authorities as not being used for the purpose it was intended, or which cannot be properly accounted for, is also recovered.

-12. In-year growth
+11. In-year growth

-16 to 19 Bursary Fund and free meals in further education allocations are linked to allocated student numbers in the individualised learner record (ILR) or census.
+16 to 19 Bursary Fund and free meals in FE allocations are linked to allocated student numbers in the ILR or census.
 This means an increased student number allocation resulting from the exceptional in-year growth for student numbers process may also result in increased bursary and/or free meals allocations.

-In addition, we will release additional bursary funding outside the main growth process, where analysis of the data suggests that an increased student number could put an institution's bursary allocation under considerable pressure.
-Additional bursary funding will be awarded where student over-delivery is expected to be 25 or more above the number already allocated plus any exceptional in-year growth award.
+In addition, and subject to budget availability, we will release additional bursary funding outside the main growth process, where analysis of the data suggests that an increased student number could put an institution's bursary allocation under considerable pressure.
+Additional bursary funding may be awarded where student over-delivery is expected to be 25 or more above the number already allocated (plus any exceptional in-year growth award).

 As with all other strands of in-year growth, we make growth awards on the assumption that the in-year data used is materially accurate.
-If later data returns (usually the R14) show that the in-year data returns are inaccurate, we will recover some or all the bursary and/or free meals in further education growth award.
+If later data returns (usually the R14) show that the in-year data returns are inaccurate, we will recover some or all the bursary and/or free meals in FE growth award.

-13. Data returns, including the ILR and school census
+12. Data returns, including the ILR and school census

-We remind you of the importance of completing the ILR or school census, as appropriate, to indicate the numbers of students receiving support from the 16 to 19 Bursary Fund.
-You should include any students eligible for the bursary for defined vulnerable groups but who do not require support.
-We may use the ILR data field or school census data to review your use of the bursary against the amount of allocated funding.
-More information about the ILR student support codes (LSR 55 and LSR 56 both relate to the bursary fund) can be found in the ILR specification: 2024 to 2025 guidance.
+You must complete the ILR or school census, as appropriate, to indicate the numbers of students receiving support from the 16 to 19 Bursary Fund.
+This must include any students eligible for the bursary for defined vulnerable groups but who do not require support ('zero bursary' students).
+We will validate your bursary for defined vulnerable groups funding claim against the ILR or school census data as part of our pre-payment checks.
+We may also use the ILR data field or school census data to review your use of the bursary against the amount of allocated funding.
+More information about the student support codes (LSR 55 and LSR 56 both relate to the bursary fund) in the ILR can be found in the ILR specification: 2025 to 2026 guidance.